gnu-mirror-unofficial/groff/contrib/chem/examples/README.txt

 Copyright (C) 2006-2014 Free Software Foundation, Inc.
 Written by Bernd Warken <groff-bernd.warken-72@web.de>.

-This file is part of `chem', which is part of `groff'.
+This file is part of 'chem', which is part of 'groff'.

-`groff' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+'groff' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-`groff' is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+'groff' is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.